ZKW246/ZKWiMeta/README.md

 # ZKWiMeta
-Scripts for stat and plot figures in EWSR1 paper
+Scripts for statistics and plotting figures in "Homoharringtonine suppresses acute myeloid leukemia progression by orchestrating EWSR1 phase separation in an m6A-YTHDF2-dependent mechanism", published in Nature Biotechnology 2019.